Home

 Squat Thrusts

-For overall body strength for hunting fitness, add some “squat thrusts” to the routine.
+For overall body strength for hunting fitness, add some “squat thrusts” with hops (burpees) to the routine.

-I do all of the above and more to train for competitive marathon racing.
+I have done all of the above and more to train for competitive marathon racing and hunting through the years.
 They are simple, basic exercises that can be done a few times a week with little investment of time and no formal exercise equipment.

 Add these to regular walking sessions and you’ll be amazed at how much easier the experience of stomping up and down hills, even in knee-deep snow, can be once you raise your overall hunting fitness level a little.